DMEPOS Medicare Bond

 - A supplier must have hours of operation that total at least 30 hours a week.
 Physicians (as defined in section 1848 (j) (3) of the Act) or physical and occupational therapists or a DMEPOS supplier working with custom made orthotics and prosthetics are exempt from this requirement.

-Who Are the Eligible Professionals for DMEPOS Accreditation?As defined in section 1848(k)(3)(B)), the following practitioners and professionals are eligible for DMEPOS accreditation:
+Who Are the Eligible Professionals for DMEPOS Accreditation?As defined in section 1848(k)(3)(B)), the following medical and non-medical practitioners and professionals are eligible for DMEPOS accreditation:

 - Physicians (as defined in section 1861(r) of the Act)